julietkelson/julietkelson.github.io/_posts/2020-04-01-COVID-Prologue.md

 <br/>

-*This is the second in a series of posts [From Quarantine](https://julietkelson.github.io/covid/).
+*This is the prologue for a series of posts [From Quarantine](https://julietkelson.github.io/covid/).
 Most posts from quarantine are prompted by Aisling Quigley's Data Storytelling class at Macalester College.
-This is one of those posts.*
+This is not one of those posts.*